Analysis | Trump isn’t doing much to shore up his weaknesses at this convention

 1. Coronavirus

 There is perhaps no bigger weakness for the president than the public perception of how he has handled this pandemic.
-A majority of Americans are concerned about themselves or their family catching the virus, according to a recent Washington Post-ABC News poll, and a majority of that support Joe Biden.
+A majority of Americans are concerned about themselves or their family catching the virus, according to a recent Washington Post-ABC News poll, and a majority of them support Joe Biden.

 Speakers at the Republican convention on Monday and Tuesday mentioned Trump’s handling of the coronavirus, but it wasn’t driving the narrative the way it was for Democrats.

-Perhaps the biggest political hurdle for the president is that to defend him, many speakers had to resort to a blatantly misleading rehashing of Trump’s response to it.
-Like that he was on top of the pandemic from day one (at least a month into it, Trump was comparing it to the seasonal flu and he and his administration missed an entire month to prepare for it), or that his ban on travel from China stopped it from being worse (we now know it was spreading largely undetected in American cities in February and March).
+To defend the president, many speakers resorted to a blatantly misleading rehashing of Trump’s response to it.
+Like that he was on top of the pandemic from day one (at least a month into it, Trump was comparing it to the seasonal flu, and he and his administration missed an entire month to prepare for it), or that his ban on travel from China stopped it from being worse (we now know it was spreading largely undetected in American cities in February and March).

 And on Tuesday, the White House’s top economic adviser, Larry Kudlow, offered an extremely rosy assessment of an economy in which 16 million Americans are still out of work: “Americans are going back to work.
 There is a housing boom,” he said, “There is an auto boom.
 A manufacturing boom.
 A consumer spending boom.
 Stocks are in record territory.”